area17/vitrine-ui/README.md

 ### Custom Events

-Custom Events are referenced into a shared object so you can easily use these in new behaviors created outside Vitrine UI.
+Custom Events are referenced into a shared object so you can easily use these in new behaviors created outside Vitrine.

 ```js
 import { customEvents } from '@vitrineUI/resources/frontend/scripts/constants/customEvents.js'